Ironmomo/LoginService/README.md

 ## Functional

-Please refer to the [API-Documentation](https://documenter.getpostman.com/view/16623785/2sA3JFAj75) for more insights into the API's behavior.
+Refer to the [API-Documentation](https://documenter.getpostman.com/view/16623785/2sA3JFAj75) for detailed insights into the API's behavior and endpoints.

 ### Functional Requirements

-1. Provide sign-up functionality to register a new user with a username and a password.
+1. **Sign-up Functionality:** Allow users to register with a username and password.

-2. Provide sign-in functionality to authenticate a user using:
-   - Username & password.
+2. **Sign-in Functionality:** Authenticate users using their username and password.

 ### Security Requirements

-1. The system must enforce strong user passwords to prevent password guessing and cracking attacks.
+1. **Strong Password Enforcement:** Ensure strong passwords to prevent guessing and cracking attacks.
-2. The application must not directly access the underlying operating system (files, operating system commands).
+2. **Prevent Direct OS Access:** Avoid direct access to the operating system to enhance security.
-3. Database access must be implemented securely to prevent SQL injection attacks.
+3. **Secure Database Access:** Implement secure database access to prevent SQL injection attacks.
-4. All data received from users or other systems are considered untrusted and must first be validated before being processed further.
+4. **Data Validation:** Validate all data received from users or other systems to mitigate security risks.
-5. The payload size of the requests must be limited to prevent DoS attacks.
+5. **Payload Size Limit:** Limit request payload size to prevent Denial of Service (DoS) attacks.
-6. Authentication requests to the same user must be throttled down to prevent effective brute-forcing attacks.
+6. **Throttling:** Throttle authentication requests to prevent brute-forcing attacks.
-7. Do not save any confidential user data (e.g., password) in plaintext to mitigate the risk of data breaches.
+7. **Prevent data breaches:** Do not save any confidential user data (e.g. password) in plaintext.
-8. All communication with the outside world must be encrypted.
-9. The system must not allow any information leakage to guess valid usernames (e.g., response time, HTML status code, error message).
+8. **Encrypted Communication:** Encrypt all communication with external systems to protect data.
+9. **Information Leakage Prevention:** Prevent information leakage to enhance security.

 ### Security Design